|

 Anthony Fratella-Calabrese is a Summa Cum Laude graduate of the Rutgers School

 of Environmental and Biological Sciences.
-He was a medical student
+He obtained an M.D. from Rutgers University.

 Affiliations